-Reading Blue Coat is now closed to pupils and staff, apart from those who are enabling provision of care for the children of key workers.
+Reading Blue Coat is closed to pupils and staff, apart from those who are enabling provision of care for the children of key workers.
 All other pupils are continuing their education from home.
-Reception will be manned 8am - 4pm each day
+Reception is open between 8am and 4pm each day.
+Enquiries can also be sent to email@example.com

 Sport plays a key role in developing every Blue Coat pupil’s potential – physical fitness and skill, teamwork and learning how to win and how to lose.
 We coach sport to a very high level while providing for and encouraging those for whom participation rather than excellence is important.